emmanuelkehinde/quicksms-ios/README.md

 sms.recipient = "08000000000"
 ```

-Using the `sms` instance as an argument
+Passing the `sms` instance as an argument

 ```swift
 quickSms.sendSms(sms: sms).addOnCompleteListener(handler: { (res, err) in